getlift/lift/README.md

 More constructs are coming soon!
 Got suggestions?
 [Open and upvote drafts](https://github.com/getlift/lift/discussions/categories/constructs).

+## Lift-specific configuration

+Lift default behaviors can be override and configured as per your likings using the `lift` property at the root of your `serverless.yml` file.
+This property is optional as well as all the [configurable options within](docs/configuration.md).
+Configurations specified at this level affect all constructs defined within the same service file.

 ## Ejecting

 You can eject from Lift at any time: Lift is based on CloudFormation.
 That allows anyone to kickstart a project with Lift, and fallback to CloudFormation if you ever grow out of it.